Odesa

-In classical antiquity a large Greek settlement existed at its location.
+In classical antiquity a large Greek settlement existed at its location no later than the middle of the 6th century BC.
+It has been researched as a possible site of the ancient Greek settlement of Histria.
 The first chronicle mention of the Slavic settlement-port of Kotsiubijiv, which was part of the Grand Duchy of Lithuania, dates back to 1415, when a ship was sent from here to Constantinople by sea.
 After the Grand Duchy lost control, the port and its surroundings became part of the domain of the Ottoman Empire in 1529, under the name Hacibey, and remained in it until the Ottomans' defeat in the Russo-Turkish War (1787–1792).

-In 1794, the modern city of Odesa was founded by a decree of the Russian empress Catherine the Great.
+In 1794, a decree of the Russian empress Catherine II was issued to establish a navy harbor and trading place in Khadjibey, which was named Odessa soon after.
 From 1819 to 1858, Odesa was a free port.
 During the Soviet period, it was an important trading port and a naval base.
 During the 19th century, Odesa was the fourth largest city of the Russian Empire, after Moscow, Saint Petersburg and Warsaw.
 Its historical architecture is more Mediterranean than Russian, having been heavily influenced by French and Italian styles.
 Some buildings are built in a mixture of different styles, including Art Nouveau, Renaissance and Classicist.

 Odesa is a warm-water port.
 The city of Odesa hosts both the Port of Odesa and Port Pivdennyi, a significant oil terminal situated in the city's suburbs.
 Another notable port, Chornomorsk, is located in the same oblast, to the south-west of Odesa.
 Together they represent a major transport hub integrating with railways.
 Odesa's oil and chemical processing facilities are connected to the Russian and other European networks by strategic pipelines.
 In 2000, the Quarantine Pier at Odesa Commercial Sea Port was declared a free port and free economic zone for a period of 25 years.

 Name

-Odesa is sometimes called the "Pearl by the Sea", the "Southern Capital", "Odesa-mama" and "The Humour Capital", as well as "Southern Palmyra".
+Odesa is sometimes called the Pearl by the Sea, the Southern Capital, Odesa-mama and the Humour Capital, as well as Southern Palmyra.